Kōenji: History

+From 2018, the Suginami ward proposed proposed to build a new road in the area, Auxiliary Road 227, which would run northward from Koenji Station through Nakano.
+The project would have resulted in the destruction of many buildings and shops.
+When the project was made public, demonstrations took place in Koenji to protest the construction of the road and the gentrification of the area.
+The 2018 demonstration was organised by Hajime Matsumoto, a leading figure in Heisei-era counterculture and famous for co-founding Shirōto no Ran ("Amateurs’ Riot" or "Amateurs’ Revolt").

+The redevelopment of the area was planned for 2025, but it appears to have been abandoned for the time being.

 Entertainment

 Shopping

 After Harajuku and Shimokitazawa, Kōenji is the best-known area in Tokyo for used clothing shopping.
 The majority of the stores are on the south side of the JR station, on or near Look Shōtengai (ルック商店街).

 South of the station is the "PAL" shopping arcade with many food, clothing, and discount goods shops.
 North of the station are two main shopping streets with used record shops, restaurants and cafes.
 West of the station, both north, south, and under the tracks, are many small yakitori restaurants and bars.
 The station itself was renovated in 2006, and a new Hotel Mets opened at the northern entrance in March 2007.

 Between independent grocers and convenience chain stores there are also several large supermarkets, including Queen's Isetan (near Shin-Kōenji Station).

 Eating and drinking

 Dozens of yakitori restaurants, izakaya, ramen noodle restaurants, and bars can be found in the streets and alleys of north and south Kōenji, and under the elevated tracks near the JR station.